dblock/slack-gamebot/README.md

 ```
 gamebot lost 5:21

 Match has been recorded!
-Wang Hoe crushed Victor Barna.
+Wang Hoe crushed Victor Barna with the score of 5:21.
 ```

 You can record scores for an entire match.